Mikhail Kedrov (admiral): Russo-Japanese War

 During the Russo-Japanese War Kedrov served as flag captain to Admiral Stepan Makarov.
 He was not on the battleship Petropavlovsk when that ship was sunk (with the loss of the admiral and his staff) as he was detached to the destroyer Boyevoy at the time.
 Subsequently, Admiral Wilgelm Vitgeft appointed Kedrov as his flag captain.
 Kedrov was wounded aboard the battleship Tsesarevich during the battle of the Yellow Sea.
-After recovering in hospital in Tsingtao he made his way to Cam Ranh Bay in French Indochina, joining up with the Second Pacific Squadron.
+After recovering in hospital in Qingdao he made his way to Cam Ranh Bay in French Indochina, joining up with the Second Pacific Squadron.
 He fought at the battle of Tsushima aboard the cruiser Ural, surviving her sinking.

 Kedrov completed the Mikhailov Artillery Academy in 1907 and was promoted to Captain Lieutenant and served aboard the training ship Petr Velikiy as a gunnery instructor eventually becoming her commander in 1913 and deputy chief gunnery officer of the Baltic Fleet.